novaxis-language/novaxis-vsce/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
-For more information, please see the [LICENSE.md](LICENSE) file.
+For more information, see the [LICENSE](LICENSE) file.

 ## Contact